Phase behaviour of coarse-grained fluids: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the UKRI's Innovation and Development Programme (IDP) and made use of computational support by CoSeC, the Computational Science Centre for Research Communities, through the High-End Computing Materials Chemistry Consortium (MCC).
+This work was supported by the STFC's Innovation and Development Programme (IDP) and made use of ARCHER2 computational support by CoSeC, the Computational Science Centre for Research Communities, through the High-End Computing Materials Chemistry Consortium (MCC).
+Additional computing resources were provided by STFC Scientific Computing Department’s SCARF cluster.
+Contributing funding was also provided via the Virtual Materials Marketplace (VIMMP) project from the European Union’s Horizon 2020 Research and Innovation Programme (Grant Agreement no. 760907).

 \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}